-Nursing services are defined as nursing care provided by or under the supervision of a registered nurse (RN).
-Any nursing service provided by a licensed practical nurse (LPN) or licensed vocational nurse (LVN) must be under the supervision of the RN and must be reasonable and necessary to the treatment of the recipient's illness or injury.
+This is defined as nursing care provided by or under the supervision of a registered nurse.
+Any nursing service provided by a licensed practical nurse (LPN) or licensed vocational nurse (LVN) must be under the supervision of the registered nurse and must be reasonable and necessary to the treatment of the recipient's illness or injury.